open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. Client displays Sender a notification.
 2. Use case ends.

-#### UC.Client.04 — Decrypt CDOC2 container using multiserver authentication
+#### UC.Client.04 — Decrypt CDOC2 Container using multiserver authentication

 **Use Case Context**
-: CDOC2 Client Application (Client) decrypts the archive in the CDOC2 container provided by Recipient, using the key material constructed from Key Shares obtained from multiple CDOC2 Shares Servers.
+: CDOC2 Client Application (Client) decrypts the archive in the CDOC2 Container provided by Recipient, using the key material constructed from Key Shares obtained from multiple CDOC2 Shares Servers.

 **Scope**
 CDOC2 Client Application